 Below are the minimum requirements for a Private Pilot certificate.
 Keep in mind that only the minimum requirements are listed in this handbook.
-In real life, you will likely fly more.
-Most pilots solo at around 20 hours and need 30-40 hours of dual training before their instructor will endorse them for the check ride.
+In real life, you'll likely fly more.
+Most pilots solo at around 20 hours and need 30-40 hours of dual training before their instructor will endorse them for the checkride.
 Everyone learns at a different pace so try not to compare yourself to others.

-Private Pilot Airplane Certificate Requirements:
+Pilot Airplane Certificate Requirements: